Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 There are two distinctive use cases for the communication of modes via ports:

-#@SECTION: 1.
-An actual mode transition can be communicated from a mode manager compo
+ 1. An actual mode transition can be communicated from a mode manager compo

 nent to its client components to enforce a mode switch.

-#@SECTION: 2.
-A request for a mode transition can be communicated from any component to a
+ 2. A request for a mode transition can be communicated from any component to a

 mode manager.